 Moore’s Law Exponentially Changed the Course of Electronic Design

 Connector Supplier marks the passing of one of the electronics industry’s great innovators.
-Gordon Moore’s theory drove exponential advancements in semiconductor and circuit design, and the miniaturization of connectors and other electronic components.
+Gordon Moore’s foundational theory drove exponential advancements in semiconductor and circuit design, and charted the course for the miniaturization of connectors and other electronic components.

-Three years before Gordon Moore co-founded Intel Corporation in 1968, he plotted out a prediction for the evolution of computer chips on a piece of graph paper: the capacity and complexity of integrated circuits would double every year, he said, with the number of transistors on a semiconductor chip doubling, along with speed and performance — and becoming smaller.
+Three years before Gordon Moore co-founded Intel Corporation in 1968, he plotted out a prediction for the evolution of computer chips on a piece of graph paper: The capacity and complexity of integrated circuits would double every year, he said, with the number of transistors on a semiconductor chip doubling, along with speed and performance — even as chips would become smaller.
 His theories are described in the groundbreaking 1965 paper, Cramming More Components Into Integrated Circuits.

 Moore’s theory, known today as Moore’s Law, became one of the guiding principles of electronic design.
 “By making things smaller, everything gets better at the same time.
 The transistors get faster, the reliability goes up, the cost goes down,” he said.
 Moore died at age 94 on March 24, 2023.

 While Moore’s Law centers on microprocessors, it has had profound implications for every component in a circuit, including interconnects.
 As microchips became smaller and more powerful, the demand for high-speed, high-bandwidth connectors also increased, leading to today’s high-speed micro and nano-sized components and the tremendous computing products of today.